 - a.
-Africana Speculative Fiction, Comics, and Music - b.
-Critical Studies in Africana Sexualities
+Critical Studies in Africana Sexualities - b.
+Africana Speculative Fiction, Comics, and Music

 AFRS 678 Urban Issues of Black Children and Youth (Units: 3)

 Prerequisite: Upper-division standing or permission of the instructor.

 Examination of Black children and youth by understanding Black culture and history, behavior patterns, language, attitude, and family backgrounds.
 The role of education in African American traditions, stressing strategies for attaining excellence in an equitable environment.
 Course Attributes: